-THE APPLICATION PROCESS FOR SDP2017 WILL OPEN IN NOVEMBER 2016.
+THE APPLICATION PROCESS FOR SDP2017 HAS OPENED.

 The aim of the programme is to bring together up to 30 advanced doctoral students engaged in dissertation research relating to the Internet and other ICTs.
 By sharing their work and learning from leading academics in the field, students can enhance the quality and significance of their thesis research and create a peer network of excellent young researchers.
 There will also be an opportunity to connect with alumni from previous years, ensuring that the benefits of the OII SDP network are passed on to this year’s cohort.

 The 2017 Summer Doctoral Programme will build upon the research strengths of the OII, involving many of our Fellows from across multiple disciplines as well as bringing in guest speakers from a variety of institutions.
 It will emphasise methodological innovation and good practice in research design, and will expose students to the benefits of discussing their research in a multi-disciplinary teaching environment.

 The well-established format of the SDP course structure will be continued with daily research seminars and discussions led by leading researchers.
 All students will be asked to present their research to their peers in informal seminars with a view to gaining personal feedback on their dissertations.
 In addition, there will be optional classes focusing on particular tools or methods likely to be of use to subsets of the larger group.